COVID-19 medicine, protection, and research updates

 Any news on treatments?

-It seems like the drug We want to approach this kind of news with caution, because new research findings could change the story (remember the remdesivir rollercoaster?), but the science looks really promising.
+It seems like the drug dexamethasone may be effective at treating people critically ill with COVID-19.
+We want to approach this kind of news with caution, because new research findings could change the story (remember the remdesivir rollercoaster?), but the science looks really promising.
 Dexamethasone is a common, inexpensive drug (a course of treatment would cost about $50 on average) that was part of a huge study to test the effectiveness of existing drugs against COVID-19.
 Administered in low doses, the drug appears to cut the risk of death for patients on ventilators from 40 percent to 28 percent, and for patients on oxygen it cuts the risk of death from 25 percent to 20 percent.
 Those are big numbers when it comes to medical research.
 As the chief investigator of the study put it, “This is the only drug so far that has been shown to reduce mortality—and it reduces it significantly.
 It's a major breakthrough.”

 The short version: It looks like we might have another effective tool to use against COVID-19!
 But don’t go out trying to get your hands on the drug in question.
 Dexamethasone is effective when given to patients who are already severely ill.
 Like, in a hospital and hooked up to tubes ill.
 It’s not meant to prevent infections or to treat mild symptoms.